Spaxe/Sytyc/problems/001_Summation-of-Integers.md

 Summation of Integers
 ---------------------

 Write a program that sums up integers from 1 to 100.
-Print the answre to standard output.
+Print the answer to standard output.